groupvine/gv-doc/3-send/6-templates.md

 <span id="gv-3send-6templates-change"></span>
 ### How to make changes to a template

-To make changes to a template, on the **New Email** page, select the template from the **Templates** tab and give it a subject, which can be the same or different name.
+To make changes to a template, you will basically be creating a new template with the changes.
+To start, from the **New Email** page, select the template from the **Templates** tab and give it a subject, which can be the same or different name.

 Make your changes and to save, click **Options** in the Compose header, click the **click for info** at **Advanced — Create New Template**, and click **Save this email as a new template**.